-We define the final model as the mean and standard deviation of the posterior distribution on a 0.5°x0.5° grid from the surface to 150 km depth.
-The mean model fits the dispersion data at about one data standard deviation, on average, indicating that the model is not systematically over or under-parameterized relative to the size of data uncertainties.
+We define the final model as the mean and standard deviation of the posterior distribution on a $0.5^{\circ} \times 0.5^{\circ}$ grid from the surface to 150 km depth.
+The mean model fits the dispersion data at about one data standard deviation, on average, indicating that the model is not systematically over or underparametrized relative to the size of data uncertainties.
 Rayleigh wave dispersion, unfortunately, does not constrain internal interfaces well.
 Because our model is based on Rayleigh wave dispersion alone and prior information is broad, sedimentary and crustal thicknesses and related variables are not precisely determined: their posterior distributions encompass much of their prior distributions.
-In contrast, shear wave speeds between discontinuities in the crystalline crust and below the

-Moho in the uppermost mantle are well determined and compose most of the information content in our model.
+In contrast, shear wave speeds between discontinuities in the crystalline crust and below the Moho in the uppermost mantle are well determined and compose most of the information content in our model.
+We follow Shen & Ritzwoller (2016) and interpret the standard deviation of the posterior distribution, referred to as model uncertainty here, as a measure of relative error.
+A better estimate for the absolute effect of random data errors would result from multiplying the standard deviation of the posterior distribution by about 0.25.

 The features that appear in the model display great variety and considerable richness both in the crust and in the uppermost mantle.
 We highlight only five here.
-(1) The major sedimentary basins dominate structures that we see in the uppermost crust, particularly for the Songliao, Bohaiwan, Jianghan, Sichuan, Oaidam, and Tarim basins.
-(2) An anomalously low velocity channel appears in the middle crust of the Tibetan Plateau, in contrast with relatively fast middle crust in eastern China.
+(1) The major sedimentary basins dominate structures that we see in the uppermost crust, particularly for the Songliao, Bohaiwan, Jianghan, Sichuan, Qaidam, and Tarim basins.
+(2) An anomalously low-velocity channel appears in the middle crust of the Tibetan Plateau, in contrast to relatively fast middle crust in eastern China.
 (3) The principal lower crustal anomalies are exceptionally high velocities beneath the sedimentary basins, most prominently beneath the Ordos Block.
 (4) Crustal thickness varies from less than 15 km beneath the Sea of Japan to more than 60 km beneath the Tibetan Plateau, and the 40 km crustal thickness boundary coincides approximately with the North-South Gravity Lineament dividing continental China into two distinct zones.
-(5) In the uppermost mantle, the most notable features are fast anomalies beneath the Sichuan basin and the Ordos Block and slow anomalies comprising the "horse-shoe" shaped anomaly surrounding the North China Plain and the "Y-shaped" anomaly bracketing the Sea of Japan.
+(5) In the uppermost mantle, the most notable features are fast anomalies beneath the Sichuan basin and the Ordos Block and slow anomalies comprising the 'horse-shoe' shaped anomaly surrounding the North China Plain and the 'Y-shaped' anomaly bracketing the Sea of Japan.
 Relatively slow anomalies are observed beneath northern Tibet.
 The slow anomalies are related either to delamination/gravitational instability or the subduction of the Pacific Plate.
 Each of these features deserves further detailed discussion, which is beyond the scope of this paper.